top of page

 We are really grateful to have been able to visit and enjoy this special, holy place.
 It was an important visit for our energy, hearts and learning.
 Overall it was a major highlight of our trip to Intramuros in general and we certainly felt a stronger connection to Manila, and our Christian roots, through being here!

-The incredible history of Manila Cathedral
+The Incredible History of Manila Cathedral

 The original Manila Cathedral was established in 1571 but underwent several rebuilds and renovations due to natural disasters, fires, and wars.
 The current structure, the seventh one to stand on the same site, was consecrated in 1958.